A Quality Management System is a requirement for medical device developers across the globe. But should you build yours with Google Drive?

 Google Drive is a file-sharing platform reportedly used by 2.6 billion people around the world every month.
 In addition to this, 5 million paying businesses are using the enterprise version of the software to store and collaborate on their business documentation.

-The G-Drive, used with the rest of Google's Workspace tools, allow colleagues to collaborate on documents across multiple platforms, sharing, editing and commenting on files in real-time.
-Together they can support basic workflow automation to create approval sequences, using third party e-signature plug-ins where required.
+The G-Drive, used with the rest of Google Workspace tools, allows colleagues to work on documents across multiple platforms - sharing, editing, and commenting on files in real-time.
+Together they can support basic workflow automation to create approval sequences, using third-party e-signature plug-ins where required.

-But does Google bring the level of document control necessary to build out a quality management system that meets the requirements of ISO 13485 and FDA 21 CFR Part 820 and Part 11?
+This blog post explores if Google Drive can ever provide the level of document control necessary to build a quality management system that meets the harmonised requirements of ISO 13485 and the FDA QMSR?
+Can it help you authenticate digital signatures as required by FDA 21 CFR Part 11?

 What document controls do you need for a med dev QMS?